Blog — Hirschen, fine hotel in the Bregenzerwald

 2024

-Raphaela Wirrer is awarded Pastry Chef of the Year.
+Raphaela Wirrer is named Pastry Chef of the Year.

 2025

 The culinary concept of the Hirschen is awarded multiple times.
-A Green Star in the Guide Michelin, 3 toques from Gault Millau (15.5 points).
-Monocle, VOGUE, and prominent magazines report about us.
+A Green Star in the Michelin Guide, 3 hats from Gault Millau (15.5 points).
+The Monocle, VOGUE, and renowned magazines report on us.

-Stay tuned - we have a few more ideas up our sleeve…
+Stay tuned - we still have a few ideas up our sleeve…

-PS: If you want to dive deeper into the history: Franz Fetz has recorded his life story in a book for his 75th birthday.
-It has the fitting title "wow.wow.wow." and is available at the Hirschen.
+PS: For those who want to delve deeper into the history: Franz Fetz documented his life story in a book for his 75th birthday.
+It is aptly titled "wow.wow.wow." and is available at the Hirschen.

-PPS: Shortly before the handover from Franz Fetz to Peter, a documentary about the house was made.
+PPS: Just before the handover from Franz Fetz to Peter, a documentary about the house was made.
 Watch it online.

 Tips, experiences and stories.